 What is the new technical idea?
 The industry average cement replacement cannot increase significantly without new measurement science to ensure the performance of concretes made with up to 50% IBP materials.
 This is because the chemistry of an IBP material begins to dominate the chemistry of the portland cement, which can impact the constructability and durability of these blended systems.
 Because the chemical behavior of IBP materials is not fully understood, variations in the IBP material properties from multiple sources, or even from a single source, can have unanticipated consequences, and correcting for these changes becomes particularly challenging.
 Furthermore, too little is known about the relative robustness of these blended concrete materials during construction and while in service, and whether the current standard tests accurately reflect the performance of these blended systems.

 NIST will design, develop, and operate a Green Concrete Performance Laboratory (GCPL) that is unique in the world.
 This facility will allow precise measurement and control of external and internal factors (e.g., environment, chemistry) that affect concretes containing up to 50% IBP materials so that standard tests and industry best practice guides can be developed that account for the unique properties of these materials.
-The precise control of environmental conditions will also be used to develop industry best practice guides for developing suites of performance tests that are tailored to their particular exposure conditions, both during construction and in service.

-To meet the roadmap goals, NIST will develop a Green Concrete Performance Laboratory (GCPL) to support quality assurance testing for constructability and durability.
+To meet these roadmap goals, NIST will develop a Green Concrete Performance Laboratory (GCPL) to support quality assurance testing for constructability and durability.
 The facilities will enable quantitative performance tests of concrete and its constituent materials, along with performance tests for its paste and mortar fractions.
 The laboratory will also include facilities for controlling the exposure environment and the means for monitoring both the material and its environment.
 In addition to the activities within the GCPL, NIST will seek opportunities to collaborate on complementary work at partnering organizations.

 Lead Organizational Unit:el